 Counteracting Too Much Cannabis

-Depending on whether you are new to medical cannabis or are an experienced patient, “too much” can mean a lot of different things.
-The best way to avoid this type of experience is knowing your own limits and understanding dosing guidelines before consuming medical cannabis products.
+Depending on whether you are new to cannabis or are an experienced user, “too much” has a variety of interpretations.
+The best way to avoid over-consuming is understanding your limits and dosing guidelines, and the effects of different consumption methods.
+It's recommended to begin with a low dose and allow yourself the time to feel the effects before consuming more.

 Is there a such thing as too much cannabis?

-The short answer is yes, but you can not consume enough to harm yourself.
+The short answer is yes, but you cannot consume enough to harm yourself.
 It would take around 1500 pounds of cannabis consumed at the same time to cause lasting harm.
-So unless you are in some very special circumstances, it is fair to say that you can take a deep breath.
+So unless you are in a very unique circumstance, it is fair to say that you can take a deep breath.
 You are just having a highly uncomfortable experience.
-It’s going to be okay!

 What can I do to change a bad experience to a good one?